-The Group's and Company's assets under construction as at 30 September 2013 relate to expenditure for a freehold building and plant and machinery in the course of construction.
+The Group's and Company's assets under construction as at 30 September 2014 relate to expenditure for a plant and machinery (2013: freehold building and plant and machinery) in the course of construction.

 Revaluation of leasehold building

 Included in leasehold buildings is a building which was revalued based on appraisals received from an independent firm of professional valuers in 1993.
 The valuation was based on the open market value of the leasehold building.
 The revaluation surplus was taken to asset revaluation reserve.